wp-plugins/si-contact-form/readme.txt

 4. This setting on the contact form options page might help you....
 Some web hosts do not allow PHP to send E-mail unless the "From:" E-mail address is on the same web domain as your web site.
 And they require it to be a real address on that domain, or mail will NOT SEND!
 (They do this to help prevent spam.)
 If your contact form does not send any E-mail, then set this to a real E-mail address on the SAME domain as your web site as a possible fix.
 After setting the from address; if your form still does not send any E-mail, also find this setting: "Send E-mail function:", try setting it to "geekMail" or "PHP", then test from the contact form again.
 In some cases, this will resolve the problem.

 5. Maybe another plugin is conflicting.
-Do this as a test:
+Do this as a test: Look on the Admin - Plugins - menu.
-Temporarily disable all your other plugins.
+Temporarily Disable (not uninstall) all your other plugins.
 Does it work now?
-If yes, enable the plugins one by one to determine which one conflicts.
+If yes, Activate the plugins one by one to determine which one conflicts.

 6. Sometimes your mail server IP address ends up on a SORBS or RBL spam list and gets blocked by various mail systems.
 This may not be your fault because many sites on a web hosting server share the same IP.
 Check if your mail server IP is blacklisted by SORBS